MiriamMcNamara/Living-Room-Tutors/README.md

 You can access a demo of the Living Room Tutors app here: https://living-room-tutors-demo.herokuapp.com/ .
 However, you will need an admin username and password to access the administrative side of the app, where most of the magic happens.
 Please contact me if you would like a walk-through!
 Please view in Chrome desktop browser only--all other browsers are considered out of scope.

+You can also view a presentation of this application here: https://www.youtube.com/watch?v=vS6QSfql8NY

 ## Screenshots

 <img src='/src/images/forms.gif'/>